Love & Hyperbole

 Love & Hyperbole is the fourth studio album by Canadian singer-songwriter Alessia Cara, released on February 14, 2025.
 Cara worked with producers Mike Elizondo, Jake Gosling, and Jon Levine, among others, the latter of whom she had worked alongside on several of her prior projects, including the majority of her previous album, In the Meantime (2021).

 The album was preceded by three songs, beginning with "Dead Man", which was released as the lead single on July 19, 2024.
 Following the announcement of Love & Hyperbole, "(Isn't It) Obvious" was released as a promotional single on October 21, 2024.
 "Slow Motion" was released on January 24, 2025.
 "Fire" was serviced to US hot adult contemporary radio stations as the album's second single on February 24, 2025.

 Upon release, Love & Hyperbole received universal acclaim from critics, praising the production, songwriting, and vocal performances.
 To support the album, Cara embarked on her third concert tour, the Love & Hyperbole Tour, which commenced on April 30, 2025.

 Background and recording

 Work on the album began in late 2021, continuing into early 2024.
 She said its creation came after feeling emotionally stuck and searching for an opportunity to have normal life experiences outside of her fame, which would inspire her creativity.
 Before she started work on the album, she says she questioned whether she wanted to continue making music for an industry that had significantly changed since she came on the scene.

 In late August 2023, Cara announced she was working on her fourth studio album through an X posting.

 Cara changed her layout on social media in late June 2024 and began to post cryptic teaser images on a daily basis.
 She formally announced the first single, "Dead Man", on July 9, 2024.

+In late 2025, Cara stated that the song "My House", which was released through the soundtrack for Nobody Wants This, was originally intended for inclusion on Love & Hyperbole.